-Yolngu speak a dozen dialects of a language group known as Yolngu matha.
+Yolngu people of Arnhem Land speak a dozen dialects of a language group known as Yolngu matha.
 English is very much a second (or thirteenth) language.

 Since the 1960s Yolngu leaders have been conspicuous in the struggle for Aboriginal land rights.
 In 1963, provoked by a unilateral government decision to excise a part of their land for a bauxite mine, Yolngu at Yirrkala in north east Arnhem land sent to the House of Representatives a petition on bark (the traditional medium for visual art representation).
 The bark petition attracted national and international attention and now hangs in the national parliament as a testament to the Yolngu role in the birth of the land rights movement.